 From ancient forts to tranquil seaside villages, dense pine forests to arid rocky mountains and deserted bays, there’s breathtaking natural beauty and so much history of ages past that you can't help but reflect on how young we are!
-The coast is blessed by sunshine and good winds, providing great sailing on moderate seas.
+The Turquoise Coast is blessed by sunshine and good winds, providing great sailing on moderate seas.
 Discover towns untouched by tourism, and beautiful bays only accessible by boat, where mountain rivers run through the lush forests that fringe the shore.

 There are a number of charter bases along the Turkish coast, meaning a wide range of itinerary options.
 If your schedule allows, we can arrange for you a one-way downwind charter from Bodrum to Gocek near Fethiya and beyond to the Lycian Coast.
-This is ultimate in Turkish coastal exploration, enabling you to visit a nice blend of wide-open natural spaces, historical sites, towns and villages with friendly people and great restaurants.
+This is the ultimate in Turkish coastal exploration, enabling you to visit a nice blend of wide-open natural spaces, historical sites, towns and villages with friendly people and great restaurants.

 Alternatively, shorter charters can be conveniently based in any one of several main centers, depending on the section of coast you wish to cover.

 The best way to illustrate the extent of the Turqoise Coast and the sailing possibilities that exist there is to break it into three sailing regions:

 Gulf of Gokova & north: Sailing out of Bodrum or Turgutreis as far as Didim, and down to the northern coast of Datca Peninsula.